Beyond To-Do Lists

 It becomes:

-“What am I still carrying that interferes with being?”
+“What am I still carrying?”

 Dr. Scott Zarcinas | Doctor, Author, Speaker